githwxi/ATS-Xanadu/srcgen2/README.md

 supporting numerous forms of type annotations, which are essential for practical programming with advanced types.
-Without proper annotations, it often becomes very difficult or even impractical to understand the cause of a type-error, which is most likely required before any fixes can be attempted.
+Without proper annotations, it often becomes very difficult or even impractical to understand the cause of a type-error, but such an understanding is most likely required before any fixes can be attempted.

 - `SATS/pread00.sats`:
   For detecting errors in the level-0 AST.